thirdtank/brut/brutrb.com/brut-js.md

 To remove BrutJS from your app, modify `app/src/front_end/js/index.js` to remove the `import` and call to `define()`.
 You can then remove it from your `package.json`.

+> [!NOTE]
-**Note** If you remove it like this, several features will not work, including locale detection, client-side observability, and client-side form validation UX.
+> If you remove it like this, several features will not work, including locale detection, client-side observability, and client-side form validation UX.

 ## Recommnded Practices

+### Leaving BrutJS In Your App

+BrutJS provides useful tools unrelated to single-page apps, or reactivity, or whatever else you might be concerned with in your client-side code.
+These features can work alongside whatever framework you want to use.
+Leave them in unless they are causing a specific problem.

+### You Probably Don't Need a Single-Page App

 Consider this decision tree from Alex Russell's [If Not React, Then What?](https://infrequently.org/2024/11/if-not-react-then-what/):